fqantonio/GoingInductive/README.md

 ![Figure 2: Resume results for the 4C/ID treatment effect](Figures/Figure2_resumeResults.png)

+Figure 2 shows in the y-axis the name of the samples and the x-axis show the median differences for each sample in four variables already described: TEST, LAB, BEHAV and CLASS.
+The variables change, represented by colors (see legend), between treatment group and control group are presented on the left of the graph if there is a negative impact and in the right if there is a positive 4C/ID impact.
+There is a vertical line with x equal to zero, meaning that there is no 4C/ID impact.

+Looking into the graph there are two groups of results that stands up: blue and green.
+The first means that there is a positive treatment effect for the Lab Practice and the latter means that there is a overall negative impact for the social skills: in this case only the GRADE 9 students seems to have a positive impact and no effect for FEMALE students.
+The TEST variable shows a tendency towards no impact with a few positive and negative.
+For the CLASS, Academic Results there a tendecy towards no effect to a slight negative one.

+Looking into the sample JUNIOR SCHOOL 1 (sample with grades 7, 8 and 9 for school 1) that seems to be more reliable for three reasons:most **robust and reliable sample** used in this work: in fact the sample is much larger.
+So, they show results about the JUNIOR sample for SCHOOL 1, which means:

+  1. Not having the school effect differences;
+  2. The sample has students with the same age;
+  3. It doesn't have the problem of using the less numbered entrances of the junior high students sample.

 The next table resumes the former graph in another order: it shows the percentage of "positive", "negative" and "no effect" results, detected for each sample.

 | Variable                 |  \+  | \~  | \-  |                SAMPLE +                 |       no effect sample        |                SAMPLE -                 | Notes |